XMadMax/CodeIgniter-MY_Model/README.md

 ###Arrays vs Objects

-By default, MY_Model is setup to return objects.
+By default, SuperModel is setup to return objects.
 If you'd like to return results as array you can:

 * either define `$this->return_as = 'array'` in the constructor
 * or add `as_array()` into the query chain: